|Monitoring bat boxes with LoRa

 time synchronisation algorithm

-To do all of this, the LoraBatBox needs to know the time of course.
-To keep the time, we can use the (RTC) onboard the STM32 processor.
-I plan to synchronize the time using the following algorithm:
+To keep the time, we can use the (RTC) onboard the processor/board.
+The plan is to synchronize the time using the following algorithm:

-- in every "up-link" transmission from the bat box to the network, there is a field containing the UTC time (seconds since 1970/1/1) from the point of view of the bat box
+- in an uplink transmission from the bat box to the network, there is a field containing the UTC time (seconds since 1970/1/1) from the point of view of the bat box

 - upon reception (a few seconds later), the network application compares the time field sent by the bat box with the actual time

-- if the difference is beyond some threshold (say 2 minutes), it prepares a down-link transmission with the required offset to correct the time
+- if the difference is beyond some threshold (say plus/minus 30 seconds), it prepares a down-link transmission with the required offset to correct the time

 - when the bat box receives the down-link transmission, it updates its clock with the correction offset.

 So, for example if a bat box powers up with no knowledge of the time at all, it'll start at UTC time 0.
 The network application will note a huge time error and prepare a down-link message with the correct offset.
-When the bat box receives the down-link message, it applies the offset to its clock and so updates itself to the correct time.
-It doesn't really matter how much time there is between an up-link and a down-link or when the down-link message is scheduled exactly, since the network sends a time *difference*, not an absolute time.
-Down-link messages are only sent when there is a large time error, so they should be relatively infrequent, reducing the network load on the TTN.
+When the node receives the down-link message, it applies the offset to its clock and so updates itself to the correct time.
+It doesn't really matter how much time there is between an uplink and a downlink or when the downlink message is scheduled exactly, since the network sends a time *difference*, not an absolute time.
+Downlink messages are only sent when there is a large time error, so they should be relatively infrequent, reducing the network load.